 Where the main findings are also to be submitted for publication in a journal, this should be done within 12 months of study completion, to be published through an open-access mechanism in a peer-reviewed journal.

-You should publish your summary results within these timeframes in the public register (or registers) where you have registered your clinical trial.
+You must publish your summary results within these timeframes in the public register (or registers) where you have registered your clinical trial.

 Informing participants